 I remember growing up to my mother telling us stories of the prophets from the Islamic books she had read and from her own personal knowledge.
 We had some poorly illustrated picture books in Arabic to help us visualize the series of events, but most of the time we depended on our imagination to help us paint the picture.

-Now we have access to beautifully illustrated picture books, activity books and story videos to help our children connect better with the stories of the prophets.
 This is a great video I found that tells the story of the Prophet Ibrahim beautifully and in a simple way that most kids can absorb.
 The video is quite long, so I suggest breaking it up into segments and making it a series of videos that you and your kids can watch throughout the week or over the course of the first 10 days Dhul Hijjah.

 Because my daughter is four, I guide her throughout the video and explain the plot.
 Afterwards I ask her some questions to see what she thought of the video, what she understood and answer her questions.